Ankushryuga/Custom_OAuth2/README.md

 4. login with `http://localhost:8080`

-NOTE: I have added a dummy credential : `username: user`, and `password: password`.
+NOTE: I have added a dummy credential for development: `username: user`, and `password: password`.